ruiNovais9/powerplant/README.md

 You have 2 options to run this project, docker or with visual studio 2022.

+# How to get this Repository to your local

+You can clone this repository openning a CMD (Command Prompt) and write git clone https://github.com/ruiNovais9/powerplant.git

+Note: To use with this command you need have installed git.

+This will clone this repository to your local or you can just download zip on green Code button on repository page.

 # Docker

 You need to have docker installed and running it.